CopenhagenCityArchives/CorrectOCR/README.md

 Corresponding files in _original_, _gold_, and _corrected_ are named identically.
 The generated files in `training/` have suffixes according to their kind.

 If generated files exist, CorrectOCR will generally avoid doing redundant calculations.
-The `--force` switch overrides this, forcing CorrectOCR to create new files and overwrite the new ones.
+The `--force` switch overrides this, forcing CorrectOCR to create new files (after moving the existing ones out of the way).
 Alternately, one may delete a subset of the generated files to only recreate those.

 The `Workspace` also has a `ResourceManager` (accessible via `.resources`) that handles access to the dictionary, HMM parameter files, etc.

 Commands
 --------

+Commands and their arguments are called directly on the module, like so: `python -m CorrectOCR [command] [args...]`.

-*  `build_dictionary` creates a dictionary from a set of files.
+*  `build_dictionary` creates a dictionary
-   Input files can be either .pdf or .txt.
+   Input files can be either `.pdf`, `.txt`, or `.xml` (in [TEI format](https://en.wikipedia.org/wiki/Text_Encoding_Initiative)).
+They may be contained in `.zip`-files.
+   The `--corpusPath` option specifies a directory of files.
+   The `--corpusFile` option specifies a list of paths and URLs to files.
+One such file for a dictionary covering 1800–1948 Danish is provided under `resources/`.
    It is strongly recommended to generate a large dictionary for best performance.

 1. `align` aligns a pair of (original, gold) files in order to determine which characters and words were misread in the original and corrected in the gold.
+	The `--fileid` option specifies a single pair.
+	The `--all` option aligns all matching pairs available.

 2. `build_model` uses the alignments to create parameters for a HMM.
+	The `--smoothingParameter` option can be adjusted as needed.

-3. `tokenize` tokenizes original texts and uses the HMM to create _k_-best correction candidates.
+3. `tokenize` tokenizes texts and uses the HMM to create _k_-best correction candidates.
+	The `--fileid` option specifies a single file.
+	The `--all` option tokenizes all available texts.

 4. Heuristic decisions:

-	* `make_report` generates a statistical report on whether originals/_k_-best equal & are in dictionary, etc.
+	* `make_report` generates a statistical report on whether originals/_k_-best equal & are in dictionary, etc. This report can then be inspected and annotated with the proper decisions.

-	* `make_settings` creates settings based on annotated report.
+	* `make_settings` creates correction settings based on the annotated report.

+5. `correct` uses the settings to sort the tokens into _bins_ and makes automated decisions where appropriate.
-5. `correct` run interactive correction CLI using settings.
+	The `--interactive` option runs an interactive correction CLI for the remaining undecided.

 Heuristics
 ----------